sauryagur/medREST/README.md

 The application includes special support for API testing with Postman.
 To authenticate Postman requests:

-1. Add the header: `postman-test-secret: iLovePostman`
+1. Add the header: `postman-test-secret: iLovePostman`(or simply import [this](https://github.com/TeamWOMM/medREST_postman/blob/main/medREST%20API%20Testing%20with%20Postman.json) file into Postman collections)
 2. All protected endpoints will return JSON responses when accessed via Postman

 Available endpoints: